jhdcruz/ProCESO/README.md

 and centralizes administrative tasks to enhance the efficiency and impact of the institution’s community extension services in fostering sustainable community relationships.

-1. **To develop a system feature that facilitates the planning and coordination of community outreach activities**, such as managing faculty delegation, event sorting and filtering, uploading of after-activity report, and student participation;
+1. **To develop a system that facilitates the internal planning and coordination of community outreach activities**, such as managing faculty assignment, and uploading of reports.
 2. **To implement automated processes for generating, distributing, and validating e-certificates** of participants, thereby reducing manual workload and improving operational efficiency;
 3. **To integrate AI models for analyzing and evaluating feedback**, such as sentiment analysis, alternative textual